kurron/jvm-development-environment/README.md

 have already taken place.

 ## Cannot Acquire Repository Lock
+**UPDATE:** we've altered some of the installation logic to perform the retry logic described below automatically so you probably don't have to worry about this scenario any longer.

 One of the first steps is to update the APT repositories via `apt-get update` which every once in a while can fail.
 What appears to happen in those cases is that the Ubuntu GUI has already acquired the lock and is running the update on its own.
 The solution is to wait a bit and then reset the environment so that provisioning can continue.
 This issue